-Symptoms Of Allergies In Dogs
+Signs Of Seasonal Allergies In Dogs

-Luckily, hay-fever and allergies are easy to handle.
+Luckily, hayfever and seasonal allergies are easy to handle.
 There are medications (antihistamines) available from the veterinarian, which can relieve your dog of the symptoms associated with pollen and grass allergies.
 Meanwhile, you can do things to keep your dog more comfortable.
-Give them a cool bath, trim their coat if it's long, and try to restrict their time outdoors to prevent direct contact with pollen.
+Give them a cool bath, trim their coat if it’s long, and try to restrict their time outdoors to prevent direct contact with pollen.

 Certain flowers that are popular in spring can actually be toxic for dogs if they eat any of it.
 When you encounter these plants, let your dog look, but no touching!
-Plants that you should keep your curious friend away from include daffodils, bluebells and ivy.
+Plants that you should keep your curious friend away from include daffodils, bluebells, and ivy.

 Symptoms Of Plant Poisoning In Dogs

 If your dog eats any part of these flowers, you will see symptoms such as vomiting, diarrhea, abdominal pains, and tiredness.
-Take your dog to the vet as soon as you think they’ve consumed any of the flower, otherwise, symptoms can get worse!
+Take your dog to the vet as soon as you think they’ve consumed any of the flowers, otherwise, symptoms can get worse!

 Dog Health Issues In Summer